jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.12.60 RootMeanSquareError

-Calculates the RMSE and other accuracy statistics.
+Calculates the RMSE and other accuracy statistics..

 *Parameters*: